Carril-fol/restful-organizer/readme.md

 ```

 ## Deploy in render
-You can access the live version of the application here (this can be a bit burdensome since the server has to be initialized):
+You can access the live version of the application here and make requests from Postman or Insomnia.

 [![Deploy to Render](https://render.com/images/deploy-to-render-button.svg)](https://restful-organizer.onrender.com)

+>Note: The server may take time to start because it is hosted on the free layer.

 ## API endpoints